 Will I have scars afterwards?

 Scar lines will be pink for a few weeks and will then fade to become almost invisible.
-Occasionally, in very fair skinned people, this takes longer.
-You can start to apply make up from the second week, but this may take longer as the lashes may still be numb and too much make up, especially eyeliner, may be irritating and make your eyes water.
+Occasionally, in very fair-skinned people, this takes longer.
+You can start to apply make up from the second week, but this may take longer as the lashes may still be numb and too much make-up, especially eyeliner, it might be irritating and make your eyes water.
 The scars in the ‘crow’s feet’ area become lumpy for a while, but they always flatten with time.

 Your surgeon will make the incisions along the natural creases in the eye socket and just below the lash line so the scars will be hidden.